 A point is scored when a legal technique makes contact with a legal target area.
 The technique must be executed with proper control and balance.
 A point will not be scored if “warning” or “minus point” infractions (described below) are associated with the technique.

-Note: Airborne kicking scores an additional point versus the same kick from a standing position.
+Note: Techniques executed while in the air (as described below) score an additional point versus the same from a standing position.

 See the point system outline below.
 These will also appear on the score sheets for judges.

 - One (1) point will be awarded for:

 - Any standing hand attack to any section.

 - Two (2) points will be awarded for:

 - Any standing kick to high-section.